NaimaClaesson91/uwazi/instructions/update-component-type/instructions.md

 3. When you have updated the service-info.yaml file, you must validate the syntax of the yaml file by using running `yq file.yaml >/dev/null`.
 The tool will output error if the syntax is invalid.
    Otherwise, it will output nothing.
 If the syntax is invalid, you should fix it before finishing.
-4. When you are done with the task, you should output the reasoning for why you chose the `component_type`to a file in /pr/description.
-Explicitly state that you are "Honk, an AI powered fleet-shift".

 ## Pointers
 - You may ONLY change the field `component_type` in the service-info.yaml file.
 You MUST not change anything else.